opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

         }
     ]
 }
 ```

-### Step 4: Search documents
+### Step 5: Search the documents

-Finally, we can perform searches using our ML-enhanced pipeline:
+You can now run searches using your ML-enhanced pipeline.
+Run a semantic search query that will automatically convert your natural language question into vector embeddings and find similar reviews:

 ```json
 GET /product-search-and-summarize/_search?search_pipeline=summarization_search_pipeline
 {
     "query": {
         "match": {